 - Tap on Save.

 - Open the Play Store app and check your error is fixed or not.

 If none of the above methods works for you then this is the last option to get rid of the issue.
 If you reset your phone then you lose all your information, data, and backup.
 So backup your data and information before doing a factory reset.

 - Go to Setting>>Backup & reset

 - Tap Erase all data (factory reset)

 - If needed, enter your PIN, pattern, or password.

-After the factory reset, your phone works like a new phone and all the error will be fixed.
+After the factory reset, your phone works like a new phone, and all the errors will be fixed.